Trina0224/WalkingWithGod/README.md

 14. Constraint verse number. ok.
 15. Fix no select but just search issue.  ok. fixed by add "if(typeof state.selectedBook === 'undefined')"
 20. Try submit to website, and check CORS issues. ok.
 Even on github pages, we still need CORS walk-around.
+17. Click on verses and can change display location on the screen. ok.(12/7)
+18. Can Also change shading location on the background.ok.
+(12/7)

 MEMO: work on this link: